The Story of the John Brown song

 On Canaan's happy shore.

-The song jokingly begins:
+The new song based on that Methodist tune jokingly begins:

 John Brown's body lies a-mouldering in the grave